andreaaspesidev/concept-os/docs/FlashMemory.md

 |      X       |  FRGM_DATA   (N)   | Contains the actual data of the fragment (optional header + block data)

 *Note: the swap procedure must be called on a page with at least a `freed_block` or `free_block`, as should always be the case.
 The corresponding data is not copied to swap, and this space can be used for the headers of the swap.
-Otherwise there is not enough space in swap, and the whole operation will fail: the kernel can be as careful as it wants during the process, actually managing this corner case.*
+Otherwise, there is not enough space in swap and the whole operation will fail: the kernel can be as careful as it wants during the process, actually managing this corner case.*

 >Note: values with * must be set to a multiple of the minimum granularity of flash write, in case of special devices that requires writing more than 2bytes (half-word) at a time